koraytugay/koraytugay.github.io/content/about.md

 #### Wanted: Dev Buddy
 I was unfortunately unable to find a dev-buddy, with whom I would like to attempt challenges we decide on and share and discuss our approaches later on.
-If you would be interested in something like this, reach me at [koray@tugay.biz](koray@tugay.biz) please.
+If you would be interested in something like this, reach by [email](koray@tugay.biz) please.
 Any level of expertise or any language is fine, actually solving challenges in a new language is a very good way to learn that language I think!

 ### Education and Work Experience